 A $262-million project near Seattle’s Georgetown neighborhood was put in place in order to change that reality.

-Pacific Pile & Marines portion of the project primarily consisted of outfall construction which for 306 LF of 54-in OD HDPE outfall pipe into the Lower Duwamish Waterway.
+Pacific Pile & Marines portion of the project consisted of outfall construction which for 306 LF of 54-in OD HDPE outfall pipe into the Lower Duwamish Waterway.
 106 LF of the outfall pipe is installed within a shored trench with the remaining 200 LF installed on existing grade or within a shallow burial.
 The final 50-ft of the outfall includes (8) 20-in duckbill valves for the diffusion of effluent into the waterway.
-Outfall calls for precast concrete anchors bolted onto the pipe to provide weight and stability.
-Outfall work calls for the trestle, excavation, and shoring.
-Work also calls for the removal and disposal of steel and creosote pilings and other debris along the shoreline, post-construction restoration of the shoreline armoring, and restoration of an existing upper-intertidal swale.
-19 LF of 60-in ID, lined and coated, steel effluent conveyance pipe is also to be installed along with a drop structure.
-Drop structure is to be constructed of cast-in-place concrete within a shored and dewatered excavation area.
-Pipe spools will be cast into structure walls for connection to effluent conveyance and outfall pipes with being a flap gate check valve on the entrance to drop structure.
+Outfall called for precast concrete anchors bolted onto the pipe to provide weight and stability.
+Outfall work called for the trestle, excavation, and shoring.